nyadav18/lab2-git-markdown/readme.md

 5. check **git status** (see [course book 4.4.1](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-situational-awareness)).
    Show below, in _block quote_, what does it print.
+Answer:
+>On branch main
+>Your branch is up to date with 'origin/main'.

+>Changes not staged for commit:
+>  (use "git add <file>..." to update what will be committed)
+>  (use "git restore <file>..." to discard changes in working directory)
+>	    modified:   readme.md

+>Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	books.md

+>no changes added to commit (use "git add" and/or "git commit -a")

    Explain, in plain text, what does it mean.
+Answer: I changed the markdown file in my own local copy of the repository, but haven't added or committed it to the remote repo.

 6. **add** the new file to the repository (see [course book 4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).